JoeDalton24/amazon-textract-response-tocsv/README.md

 # How to use writeKeyValuePair

-The writeKeyValuePair function just like the writeTables function of amazon-texttract-response-tocsv takes one parameters the JSON returned by Amazon Textract
+The writeKeyValuePair function just like the writeTables function of amazon-textract-response-tocsv takes one parameters the JSON returned by Amazon Textract

 the only difference is that the exported file will be named 'key_value_output.csv'